j6k4m8/coppelia/README.md

 -   Cached playlists/tracks/audio with size reporting and cache management
 -   Pin tracks, albums, and artists for offline playback via context menus
 -   Offline library sections for pinned albums, artists, playlists, and tracks
+-   Offline mode toggle that switches the UI to cached-only content
 -   Album/artist header actions for favorites and offline pinning
 -   Optional auto-download of favorited items for offline playback (Wi-Fi only toggle)
 -   Artwork fallbacks and rich detail views with context actions